tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **SA DPC Tour 3** - 1st 🥇
 * **PGL Arlington Major** - 15-16th*

-After May 16, 2021, Thunder Predator's TI invite fate was no longer in their own hands.
-They had quite a few points with their surprise top 6 finish at the Singapore Major, but it wasn't enough to guarantee no other team could leapfrog them in Kyiv.
-Enter the Evil Genuises who punched TP's ticket by assassinating NoPing, TNC, and Nigma uno a uno at the AniMajor.
+Move over beastcoast, there's a new regional king in South America.
+In fact, out of the 21 series they played throughout 3 tours, Thunder only dropped *5* games.
+Stockholm is where the majority of English speaking Dota fans were exposed to the sicknasty gameplay of Pakazs and energetic charisma of Pandaboo.
+Unfortunately, DarkMago had visa issues getting to Arlington and the team subsequently bombed out in Texas.

-**What would success look like?** The Peruvian teams not having to commit country-on-country elimination in the bracket.
+**What would success look like?** Last TI had two South American teams, Thunder Predator and SG esports, being eliminated in group stage.
+This year, *four* teams will be eliminated for groups.
+Making it to Suntec for playoffs would be a feat, but making it to the Singapore Indoor Stadium for top 4 would be making history for SA.

-**What to spam in Twitch chat when Thunder are winning?** `TE QUIERO MUCHO ARTURITO FrankerZ`
+**What to spam in Twitch chat when Thunder are winning?** `DOCTOR GOTITO`

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti11teams/boom.jpg" alt="Banner"></p>